bablokb/circuitpython-vameter/README.md

     - adafruit_register
     - adafruit_mpr121

-  3. if you are using a MCU which does not define board-pins for SDA and SCL (e.g. Raspberry Pi Pico): change the pin-values in `src/main.py`.
+  3. If you are using a MCU which does not define board-pins for SDA and SCL (e.g. Raspberry Pi Pico): change the pin-values in `src/main.py`.

+  4. Check `sr/lib/INA219DataProvider.py` for the correct voltage range.
+     The code uses the library-default of 32V/2A, but this can be changed to 16V/1A or 16V/400mA.
+The additional precision is probably not worth the effort.
+Also, you can change the chip-internal oversampling of the ADC.
+The Default uses 8x oversampling resulting in a minimal sampling time of 4.26ms.

-  4. copy all files from `src` to your device.
+  5. Copy all files from `src` to your device.

 Usage